karvulf/flutter-reorderable-grid-view/README.md

 ### Drag and Drop
 The functionality for drag and drop is enabled by default.
 You have to use `onReorder` to prevent a weird behavior after releasing the dragged child.

+### Scroll while dragging
+While dragging a child, it can be moved to top or bottom of your `GridView` to start an automatic scrolling.

 ### Animations
 There are different animations:
 - when drag and drop, all position changes are animated